Semley

-Semley is a village in Sedgehill and Semley civil parish in Wiltshire, England, about 3 mi north-east of Shaftesbury in neighbouring Dorset.
+Semley is a village and former civil parish, now in the parish of Sedgehill and Semley, in Wiltshire, England, about 3 mi north-east of Shaftesbury in neighbouring Dorset.
 The hamlet of Sem Hill lies about a quarter of a mile west of the village.
+In 1961 the parish had a population of 477.

 The River Sem, from which the village takes its name, forms part of the northern boundary of the parish.

 History

 In AD 955 King Eadwig granted land to Wilton Abbey, and Semley was probably part of that estate.
 In the 1530s. under Henry VIII's Dissolution of the Monasteries, the Abbey had to surrender its lands to the Crown, including the manor of Semley.

 In 1541 Henry VIII granted Semley to Sir Edward Bayntun and his wife Lady Isabel as part of his policy of re-allocated monastic land to his nobles.
 In 1572 in Queen Elizabeth's reign, Bayntun's son Francis restored Semley to the Crown, and later that year Elizabeth I granted Semley to Matthew Arundell of Wardour Castle, who was knighted in 1574.
 In 1605 his son Thomas was created Baron Arundell of Wardour, and the Wardour estate has held land at Semley ever since.

 In the village north of the church, Church Farmhouse is a 16th-century building, extended in the 17th and 19th centuries.

 Hook Manor, in the east of the parish near Wardour, is a Jacobean manor house built in 1637 by Thomas Arundell, in local stone quarried about 3.5 mi away at Tisbury.
 Arundell gave the house in 1639 to Cecil Calvert, 2nd Baron Baltimore, proprietor of colonies in Maryland and Newfoundland.
 In 1935 the house was remodelled to designs by the architect T. Lawrence Dale, who reinstated the earlier hall and added a neighbouring room to enlarge it.
 Dale also removed the porch, and added a staircase and a service wing.

+On 1 April 1986 the parish was abolished and merged with Sedgehill to form "Sedgehill and Semley".